 No approach to prayer should be propped up as the only way.
-What I want us to do is understand how our tradition affects the willingness of our people to pray.
-By extension it affects your prioritization of prayer and theirs (or lack of prioritization).
 If you truly believe prayer is a priority, you will do more than preach a sermon series on prayer and occasionally mention prayer.
 You will ensure people know how to pray, get opportunities to pray, and are encouraged to prioritize their time to allow for a focus on prayer.

 13) Lay leaders (and pastors) don’t know where the church is heading.

 Do the lay leaders in your church know where the church is heading?
-If I walked into your building and asked a few leaders at random to articulate the vision of your church, what would they say?
-I don’t expect them to know the exact wording but could they give me a general idea of where you want to be in 3-5 years?
+If we walked into your building and asked a few leaders at random to articulate the vision of your church, would they all answer similarly?
 What about how your community will look different as a result of your church’s ministry?

-If you are a pastor and you don’t have a clear vision of the future, the bravest thing you can do isn’t to try to go it alone by figuring out where the 13 deadly sins of a dying church occur in your church.
+If you are a pastor and you don’t have a clear vision of the future, the bravest thing you can do isn’t to try to go it alone.
 You likely should collaborate with others.
 Take tangible action, listen to your leaders, get outside input, and begin clarifying a plan forward that includes vision clarity, precise measures/ends, and a leadership pipeline that equips and develops people for fruitful ministry.

 What do I do next?

 Great question.
 The worst thing you could do is nothing with these deadly sins of a dying church!
 Here are some options: